How to add / invite developers, account and application approvals, contacting developers, etc.

 <?xml version="1.0" encoding="UTF-8"?> <event> <type>application</type> <action>updated</action> <object> THE APPLICATION OBJECT AS WOULD BE RETURNED BY A GET ON THE ACCOUNT MANAGEMENT API </object> </event>

 The <type> gives you the subject of the event such as "application", "account", etc. The <action> – what has been done such as "updated", "created", "deleted".
 Finally the <object> is the XML object itself in the same format that is returned by the Account Management API.
-To check this, you can use our interactive ActiveDocs, available in your Admin Portal, under the Documentation → 3scale API Docs section.
+To check this, you can use our interactive ActiveDocs, available in your Admin Portal, under the question mark (?) icon located in top right corner, and 3scale API Docs.

 If you need to provide assurance that the webhook was fired by 3scale, expose an HTTPS webhook URL and add a custom parameter to your webhook declaration in 3scale.
 For example: https://your-webhook-endpoint?someSecretParameterName=someSecretParameterValue.
 Decide on the parameter name and value.
 Then, inside your webhook endpoint, check for the presence of this parameter value.